tommicox/ruby-lecture-reading-error-messages-online-web-prework/README.md

 2) The description, the "why".

 ```
-undefined local variable or method `hello_world' for main:Object
+undefined local variable or method "hello_world" for main:Object
 ```

 The interpreter does the best job it can to tell you what it thinks went wrong.